-- Send: The endpoint MUST indicate the version that it intends to use with the T38FaxVersion attribute.
+Send: The endpoint MUST indicate the version that it intends to use with the T38FaxVersion attribute.
 The endpoint MUST indicate the version which MUST be 0, 1 or 2.
+However, it

-However, it MUST NOT indicate a version that is higher than the version received in a RemoteConnectionDescriptor. - Receive: If a RemoteConnectionDescriptor is received and the T38FaxVersion attribute is not included, then the endpoint MUST use version 0 of the T.38 specification.
+MUST NOT indicate a version that is higher than the version received in a then the endpoint MUST use version 0 of the T.38 specification.
 If the attribute is included, the endpoint MUST use a version of the specification that is the same or lower than the version indicated.